Lifestyle

 Enactment of the Real Estate (Regulation and Development) Act

-Read also : How to keep your rental property profitable in a post-Corona world?
+Read also : How to plan your finances to buy a house in 2018

 After years of discussion and speculation, the real estate regulatory authority finally took shape in India’s property market, with the intention to regulate developers, brokers and safeguard home buyers.
 The RERA came into force in May 2017 and mandated all builders and property agents to register with the regulatory authority.
 Under the law, every state authority will have an adjudicating bench and appellate tribunal, to hear home buyers’ complaints.
 Now, the centre is planning to create a unified online portal, for all state real estate regulatory authorities, to simplify the process further.